priestjim/priestjim.github.io/about/index.md

 everything UN*X. Linux, FreeBSD, Solaris all have a special place in my heart.
 I began working with FreeBSD and Linux around the turn of the millennium and Solaris followed shortly after.

-I also have a knack for Virtualization, having worked with pretty much every major virtualization solution available in the market including Mesos, Docker, VMWare vSphere, Citrix XenServer, Redhat RHEV/KVM, AWS, OpenStack and OpenVZ.
+I also have a knack for Virtualization, having worked with almost every major virtualization/containerization solution available in the market including Kubernetes, Docker, VMWare vSphere, Citrix XenServer, Redhat RHEV/KVM, AWS, OpenStack and OpenVZ.

-Lastly, the last few years I've been working with Chef and its great ecosystem (chef-dk, test-kitchen, serverspec among others) and have contributed to or are actively maintaining a good amount of cookbooks and tools.
+Lastly, the last few years I've been working with infrastructure automation and assorted ecosystems (Chef, Ansible, chef-dk, test-kitchen, serverspec among others) and have contributed to or are actively maintaining a good amount of cookbooks and tools.

 > **I SPEAK**

-Erlang, Elixir, Bash, Lua (and NGINX/Lua), Ruby, Javascript, Python and Delphi, in order of fluency.
+Go, Erlang, Elixir, Bash, Lua (and NGINX/Lua), Ruby, Javascript, Python and Delphi, in order of fluency.

 Also Greek, English, French and a little bit of Spanish.